Ultra-thin corrugated metamaterial film as large-area transmission dynode: Introduction

-The performance of a tynode can be characterized by the maximum transmission yield $\sigma_T^{\text{max}}$ obtained with primary electron energy $E_T^{\text{max}}$: $\sigma_T^{\text{max}}(E_T^\text{max})$.
-In a detector with multiple tynodes, the former will determine the overall gain, while the latter the required operating voltage.
-The required PE energy $E_T^{\text{max}}$ is correlated to the film thickness and the range of the electron in the film.
-After all, only SEs generated near the exit surface of the membrane has a chance to escape.
-As such, the thickness of the film is a parameter that needs to be optimized.
-In the past, several types of transmission dynodes with high transmission yields (TEY) have been reported \cite{Tao2016}.
-Unfortunately, they were impractical due to the required PE energy to achieve it.
-For instance, a TEY of 27 ($\SI{9}{\keV}$) was reported for a caesium-activated CsI film deposited on Al/Al\textsubscript{2}O\textsubscript{3} film by Hagino et al. \cite{Hagino1972}.
-A device with several of these tynodes will require a very large operating voltage.
+Thus, the amplification of a tynode depends on the material of the tynode and its surface condition.
+The performance of a tynode is characterized by the maximum transmission electron yield $\sigma_T^{\text{max}}$ obtained with PEs with energy $E_T^\text{max}$; or in a more compact notation: $\sigma_T^{\text{max}}(E_T^\text{max})$.
+In a detector with multiple tynodes, the maximum transmission electron yield determines the overall gain, while the required PE energy determines the operating voltage of the detector.
+The PE energy $E_T^\text{max}$ is determined by the film thickness and the range of the electron in the film.
+Only SEs that are generated near the exit surface of the film have a chance to escape.
+Therefore, the film thickness is a parameter that needs to be optimized.
+In the past, several types of transmission dynodes with high transmission electron yields (\gls{TEY}) have been reported \cite{Tao2016}.
+Unfortunately, the maximum TEY was only achieved with PEs with very high energy.
+For instance, a TEY of $27(\SI{9}{\keV})$ was reported for a caesium-activated CsI film deposited on an Al/Al\textsubscript{2}O\textsubscript{3} film by Hagino et al.\cite{Hagino1972}.